- All Star Line-up for Poppadoms 4th BirthdayPosted 2 weeks ago

-- Savour Chef of the Month-Natasha SchootenPosted 10 days ago
+- Savour Cocktail of the month-ManhattanPosted 4 weeks ago

 Wildebeest-Reality bites by Cassandra Anderton

 Vancouver has bought fully into the concept of nose to tail eating and Wildebeest’s timing couldn’t be better.
 This east side restaurant’s menu is heavy on the meat side of the equation and is serving up tasty bits of animal along with excellent cocktails and fantastic service in a room that is both comfortable and classy.
 Recent expansions to the menu include the addition of a few more seafood dishes, and there are a few options in the veggie department too.